 "Isn't that becoming too cheesy?"
 She added, "Why would we need a fence anyway?"

-With slight humor and honesty, I joked, "Where else are we going to keep the dog and our thousands of children."
+With my humorous teasing leak out my honest desires.
+"Where else are we going to keep the dog and our thousands of children."

 "Thousand you say?"
 Julianne laughed and glanced down at her ring in contemplation.